rapidsai/raft/README.md

 conda install -c rapidsai libraft-headers libraft-nn libraft-distance pyraft
 ```

-After installing raft, you can add `find_package(raft COMPONENTS nn distance)` to begin using it in your CUDA/C++ build.
+After installing raft, you can use `find_package(raft COMPONENTS nn distance)` to begin using it in your CUDA/C++ build.
 Note that the `COMPONENTS` are optional and will depend on the packages installed.

 ### CPM

-RAFT uses the [RAPIDS cmake](https://github.com/rapidsai/rapids-cmake) library, so it can be easily included into downstream projects.
+RAFT uses the [RAPIDS cmake](https://github.com/rapidsai/rapids-cmake) library, which makes it simple to include in downstream cmake projects.
 RAPIDS cmake provides a convenience layer around the [Cmake Package Manager (CPM)](https://github.com/cpm-cmake/CPM.cmake).
-The following example is similar to building RAFT itself from source but allows it to be done in cmake, providing the `raft::raft` link target and `RAFT_INCLUDE_DIR` for includes.
-The `COMPILE_LIBRARIES` option enables the building of the shared libraries.

-For simple header-only operation, place the code snippet below in a file named `get_raft.cmake` and include it in your cmake build with `include(get_raft.cmake)`.
+After [installing](https://github.com/rapidsai/rapids-cmake#installation) in your project, you can begin using RAFT in your project by placing the code snippet below in a file named `get_raft.cmake` and including it in your cmake build with `include(get_raft.cmake)`.
+This will create the `raft::raft` target for linking.

 ```cmake